Terms and Conditions

 1. You are hiring Photographer to photograph your event, edit the photographs, and provide you with

-Client retains Photographer to photograph event.
+The client retains the Photographer to photograph the event.
 This agreement (or “contract”) contains the entire

 understanding between Photographer and Client.
 It supersedes all prior and simultaneous agreements

-between the parties and may only be change with a written addendum, signed by both parties.
+between the parties and may only be changed with a written addendum, signed by both parties.
 The laws of

 the Province of British Columbia shall govern this contract and clients agree that any legal action between

 the parties shall take place within British Columbia, Canada.
-Client assumes responsibility for all
+The client assumes responsibility for all

-collection costs and legal fees incurred by Photographer if such become necessary.
+collection costs and legal fees incurred by the Photographer if such becomes necessary.
 In the event that any

 part of this contract is found to be invalid or unenforceable, the remainder of this contract remains valid

 and enforceable.
 Failure by one or both parties to enforce a provision in this contract does not constitute a